-If you’re a fan of Central and South American cuisine, you’ve likely had mole sauce before.
-A rich, sweet, fragrant, and spicy combination of chilies, herbs, spices, and chocolate, it’s got a multitude of uses in the kitchen from eating on its own with some tortilla chips to cooking with enchiladas.
-For the uninitiated, this can seem like a bit of an odd combination, but anyone who’s tasted it will swear by the end result.
+A rich, sweet, fragrant, and spicy combination of chilies, herbs, spices, and chocolate, it's got a multitude of uses in the kitchen from eating on its own with some tortilla chips to serving with enchiladas and more.
+I like to serve it as a dip alongside my guacamole dip and over my grilled corn on the cob.

 What is Mole Sauce?

 Mole (meaning ‘sauce’) is a type of sauce used in many types of Mexican cuisine.
-While contemporary use of the word can refer to a lot of different varieties (such as mole negro and mole poblano – the official dish of Cinco de Mayo!), the version we’re making today keeps things simple and flavorful for a first time cook.
+While contemporary use of the word can refer to a lot of different varieties (such as mole negro and mole poblano - the official dish of Cinco de Mayo!), the version that we're making today keeps things simple and flavorful for a first time cook.

+Components of mole.
 In general, it is said that five classes of ingredients are used in creating this sauce, those being chilies, sour things, sweet things, spices, and thickeners with many options for what to use in each category.

+Traditional techniques.
 Traditionally, the ingredients are roasted and ground down into a paste by hand, which is a very lengthy process.
 This method isn’t as commonplace these days with the introduction of mills.
 The paste is then combined with water or broth and simmered until very thick.
-Mole can be found in paste and powder form.
-Versatile and delicious, it goes great with anything ranging from poultry to lamb to pork and more.

 Mole Chili Pepper Options